cedricss/server-monitor/DropboxDatabase.md

 # New Dropbox Database Back-end for Opa #

-I added in [Opa 1.0.7](http://opalang.org) a new database back-end working on top of Dropbox and created a [demo application](http://server-monitor.herokuapp.com) using it.
+[Opa 1.0.7](http://opalang.org) comes with a new database back-end working on top of Dropbox.
+We also deployed on Heroku a [demo application](http://server-monitor.herokuapp.com) using it.

 Here are some details about this new (and experimental) back-end.

 <img src="https://raw.github.com/cedricss/server-monitor/demo/resources/img/dropbox-storage.png"/>